gfxdisp/ColorVideoVDP/README.md

 ## YUV files

 ColorVideoVDP can natively read .yuv RAW video files (without ffmpeg) if their filename contains all metadata.
-For example, file
+For example, a file

 ```
 ferris-bicubic-bicubic_1280x720p25_420_8bit_sdr.yuv
 ```

-will be read assuming 1280 px width and 720 px height, 25 frames per second, 420 chroma subsampling, 8 bits per colour channel, and BT709 (SDR) color space.
+will be read assuming 1280 px width and 720 px height, 25 frames per second, 420 chroma subsampling, 8 bits per colour channel, and BT709 (SDR) colour space.

 Other recognized keywords are: `2020`, `709`, `pq2020`, `hdr`, `444`, `422`.

+The colour space specifictaion (709, 2020 etc.) is currently ignored.
+Instead, the colour space must be explicitly specified in the [display specification](#display-specification).

 Both test and reference files must be YUV; RAW files cannot be mixed with regular video files in MP4 or other containers.